 Bob, Grat and Emmett

-Widmark was a great figure of the Western movie, and even if I myself never really warmed to him much I must admit he featured in some goodies.
-The two he did for John Ford were not among them, Two Rode Together and Cheyenne Autumn being Ford’s last and least Westerns, but I thought he was strong in his first two, as member of Gregory Peck’s outlaw gang in Yellow Sky in 1948 and as one of the adventurers with Gary Cooper in Garden of Evil six years later.
+Widmark was a great figure of the Western movie, and he was in some fine Westerns.
+The two he did for John Ford were not among them, Two Rode Together and Cheyenne Autumn being Ford’s last and least Westerns, but I thought he was very strong in his first two, as member of Gregory Peck’s outlaw gang in Yellow Sky in 1948 and as one of the adventurers with Gary Cooper in Garden of Evil six years later.
 He was the ‘good’ son of Spencer Tracy in Broken Lance in 1954 and was excellent, I thought, in The Last Wagon, a couple of years later, directed by Delmer Daves.
 He did 19 Westerns in all, including a couple on TV (he was a first class Al Sieber in Mr. Horn in 1979).
-In The Last Day Widmark (by then in his sixties) is that classic Western figure, a once-feared gunman trying now to live the peaceful life but whose past comes back to haunt him so that he is obliged to strap them shootin’ irons on one last time.
+In The Last Day Widmark (by then in his sixties but he still had it) is that classic Western figure, a once-feared gunman trying now to live the peaceful life but whose past comes back to haunt him so that he is obliged to strap them shootin’ irons on one last time.

 He's hung up his irons